 If you’ve been involved in a truck accident caused by a trucker who is not taking responsibility, call an attorney.
 A truck accident lawyer Memphis TN trusts can review your case and discuss your legal options.
 If an attorney agrees to represent you, they can help you seek damages from the liable party.

-Thanks to our friends and contributors from Wiseman Bray PLLC for their insight into semi truck accident cases.
+Thanks to our friends and contributors from Patterson Bray for their insight into semi truck accident cases.